One of the questions I’m often asked by readers, is how to pick a blog niche.

 With a subject matter like this example, you’d be better off broadening your blog niche to include “movie and television-related iPhone cases.”
 Within this broader niche, you can still include all of the Marvel cases you want, but you’re also giving yourself permission to expand into got many other closely related titles.

-Of course, it’s definitely possible to go too broad with a blog niche.
+Of course, it’s definitely possible to go too broad with a blog niche (time to niche down).

-According to recent blogging statistics, there'll be an estimated 31.7 million bloggers by the end of 2020.
+According to recent blogging statistics, there’s an estimated 31.7 million bloggers now that we’re heading into 2023.
 That makes picking a clear blog niche more important than ever.

 Instead of “business” as a broad topic, you could focus your blog niche specifically on “starting a side business” or “how to make money online” where your content can have more clearly defined guardrails that keep you on-message for what your audience will come to expect.

-Now that we've got a sense of how to pick a niche to blog about without going too narrow or too broad, let's brainstorm some ideas.
+Now that we’ve got a sense of how to pick a blog niche without the risk of going too narrow or too broad, let’s brainstorm some blog niche ideas that’ll help you appropriately niche down.

 Some bloggers know what they want to write about immediately.
 They want to start a blog based on a fiery passion, or one that ties in with an existing business venture.